tumitran/academic-kickstart/content/home/experience.md

   location = "Cambridge, Massachusetts" date_start = "2014-01-01"
   date_end = "2015-07-01"
   description = """Using RNA interference, we can knockdown genes one-by-one to see which one activates a cellular pathways.
-This technique is used to identify drug targets.
-However, the knockdown process is not accurate, meaning for each gene we perform the knockout experiment, we also knockout a lot of unintended targets.
-This makes it hard to interpret the results.
-I altered the cells genetically using CRISPR technology to separate the sources of on- and off-target, aiding the analysis of these experiments."""
+However, the process is not accurate, since for every gene we knockout, we also knockout a lot of unintended targets.
+I engineered cells genetically in order to separate the sources of on-target and off-target knockout.
+This disentanglement of these two sources allow experimental results to be better interpreted."""

 +++